 Or start with breakfast on the patio at Blossoms Restaurant before exploring play at Magnolia Greens Golf Plantation.
 Golfers of all levels looking to improve their game may book a lesson with one of the golf pros or warm up on the driving range.
 While checking in at the onsite Golf Store, browse for new gear from top brands.

-If disc golf is more your style, head to the nine-hole disc golf course at Founders Park.
-You’ll find enthusiasts and families throwing discs through the shady, wooded course where all holes range from 150 to 300 yards and are rated Par-3.
+If disc golf is more your style, head to the 12-hole disc golf course at Founders Park.
+You’ll find enthusiasts and families throwing discs through the shady, wooded course where most holes range from 150 to 300 yards and are rated Par-3, along with one Par-4 hole.

 If you’re less athletically inclined, but still want to be one with nature, head to Shelton Herb Farm, where native flowers, herbs, vegetables, and fruit trees await.
 The farm has been in owner Margaret Goodman-Shelton’s family since 1867.